Poocha & Co | Groodles

 Why we got involved in breeding

-I’ve always had a deep love for dogs and a passion for ensuring they have the best start in life.
-After raising my own dogs and seeing their potential to bring joy and companionship, I wanted to be a part of that process in a more meaningful way.
-Breeding allows me to focus on responsible practices, health, and…
+I’ve always had a deep love for dogs and a strong commitment to giving them the best possible start in life.
+After raising my own dogs and seeing the joy, companionship, and connection they bring to families, I felt drawn to be part of that journey in a more meaningful way.
+Breeding allows me to focus on responsible…

 Our special touch

-What sets us apart is the love and care we pour into every aspect of our breeding program.
-Our dogs aren’t just pets—they’re family.
-From the moment a puppy is born, they are nurtured with the utmost attention, ensuring they grow up to be confident, well-adjusted, and ready to bring joy to their forever families.
-We…
+What truly sets us apart is the love, care, and intention behind every part of our breeding program.
+Our dogs are not just pets, they are family.
+From the moment a puppy is born, they are raised with constant attention and nurturing, helping them grow into confident, well-adjusted companions ready to transition…

 Credentials